I-4-2-20.Evidentiary Documents (Exhibits)

 If the missing exhibit is a statement of professional qualifications of a physician, the CRA will attempt to obtain it by accessing the appropriate reference sources.

-If the missing exhibit is a vocational expert resume, the CRA will attempt to obtain it from the Office of Disability Adjudication and Review Regional Office servicing the hearing office that handled the claim.
+If the missing exhibit is a vocational expert resume, the CRA will attempt to obtain it from the Office of Hearings Operations Regional Office servicing the hearing office that handled the claim.
 The CRA will make the request by telephone and ask for the resume by fax or in an email attachment.

 If the CRA must release an incomplete administrative record because of a court deadline, he or she will prepare a modified certification and an annotated index.
 The CRA will clearly mark the folder containing the partial certified administrative record (CAR) in red ink as follows: